Real-Ztrawberry/OpenVPN4Mikrotik/README.md

 OpenVPN installer for Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux which ensures a workable configuration for Mikrotik RouterOS devices as CLIENTS.

+Please ensure that you upgraded the Mikrotik device to at least 7.3.1 to ensure compatibility.

 This script will let you setup your own secure VPN server in just a few seconds.

 ## Usage